IvanFarfan08/MealSharing/README.md

   Manages Supabase DB.
 Implemented guest’s ability to browse meals based on location, time, and meal information.

 - **Johan Jaramillo**
-  Implemented rating system for users and hosts.
   Implemented rating system for users and hosts, as well as hosts rejecting a guest’s join request.

 - **Cory Vitanza**
   Focused on documentation.
 Performed bug testing/fixing.